ruifig/vim-vs/readme.md

 * ```:VimvsRoot```
 	* Display the directory where ```.vimvs.ini``` is found
 * ```:VimvsUpdateDB```
-	* This will perform a fake build using to build the database vim-vs requires for any other commands.
+	* This will perform a fake build (by replacing the CL/LIB/LINKER tools) to build the database vim-vs requires for any other commands.
 	* You need to run this when you feel vim-vs is not up to date, such as when you add/remove files, or add/remove #include statements.
 For example, if you add a new source file to a project, you won't be able to compile that file (aka: Ctr-F7 in Visual Studio) until you run this command.
 * ```:VimvsActiveConfig```
 	* Displays what Configuration|Platform is active.